marosib/ci4-blog/README.md

 For this project to run you will need XAMPP installed.

 1. Run Apache and MySQL.
+2. Import the sql/blog.sql file to phpmyadmin.
-2. Remove '#' and change the base url in .env (app.baseURL = 'http://localhost/{YOUR_DESIRED_ROUTE')
+3. Remove '#' and change the base url in .env (app.baseURL = 'http://localhost/{YOUR_DESIRED_ROUTE}')
-3. Register and create some blog posts.
+4. Register and create some blog posts.

 # CodeIgniter 4 Application Starter